040code/040code/_posts/2018-03-04-verlet-integration.md

 ### World constraints

 It's time for Points to meet the harsh reality of life.
-Walls are harder than Points and therefore should bounce off of them:
+Walls are harder than Points and therefore Points should bounce off of them:

 ```clojure
 (defn hit-floor?       [y] (> y height))